Stephen McGinn: St Mirren (second spell)

 McGinn signed an 18-month contract with St Mirren in January 2017, and played a major part in helping the club avoid relegation.
 He captained the club in season 2017–18, and was influential in helping Saints win the Scottish Championship title.
 After gaining promotion, McGinn then signed a two-year contract extension in April 2018.
 In June 2020, McGinn left Saints when his contract expired.

 Hibernian

 In September 2020, McGinn signed a contract with Hibernian that ran until the end of the 2020–21 season.

 Greenock Morton (loan)

 In March 2021, McGinn joined Greenock Morton on loan until the end of the season.

 Kilmarnock

 McGinn signed for Kilmarnock in June 2021.
 He would enjoy a successful season and win the Scottish Championship with Killie.

 Falkirk

 On 9 June 2022, McGinn signed for Scottish League One side Falkirk on a one-year deal with an option for a one-year extension.
+In March 2024, McGinn won the League One title with the Bairns on the same night they destroyed Montrose at Links Park.
+Having led Falkirk to an unbeaten league season as club captain, the club confirmed that McGinn would leave at the end of his contract in the summer of 2024.
+Soon afterwards McGinn announced his retirement from playing football.

+Coaching career

+A week after retiring from playing, McGinn was announced as the U18s coach at his old youth club St Mirren's youth academy.

+On 30 May 2025, McGinn left his role at St Mirren to take up the position of first-team coach at Falkirk, the club he previously captained to an Invincible title-winning season, ahead of their return to the Premiership.